RylieForester/CIS_393_Final_Project/README.md

 4. Modified other ejs files as needed.
 5. Updated app.js as needed.

+04.26.23
+1. Created an ejs file to delete a user's account.
+2. Created a route for deleting a user from the database.
+3. Created a javascript file for deleting a user.
+4. Modified other ejs files as needed.
+5. Updated app.js as needed.

 NOTES:
 - The app.js file contains all of the routes and necessary connections for this website.
 - The main_menu.ejs file is the default and starting page for this website.